Skip to main content

 In the example above:

-• my-filesystem-server inherits both input_guardrails_config and enable_server_info_validation from common_overrides.
-Its expanded_servers[i].mcp_config will contain neither of those keys — they’re only on the top-level common_overrides.
+• my-filesystem-server inherits input_guardrails_config from common_overrides.
+Its expanded_servers[i].mcp_config will not contain that key — it’s only on the top-level common_overrides.

 • my-github-server tries to set its own input_guardrails_config, but common_overrides.input_guardrails_config is also set, so the per-server value is dropped at expansion time — common wins.
 The effective input_guardrails_config for both servers is the org-wide one.
 The per-server attempt is still echoed in expanded_servers[i].gateway_overrides for visibility, so you can see what was stored versus what is effective.